PanagiotisDrakatos/EasyDragDrop/README.md

 ___
 DragDropEasy has loads of features.
 However, the following list is a glimpse of that huge features list.

-* Share files from desktop programmatically.
+* Availability to share files from desktop programmatically.
-* Upload any file including audio, video, link, image etc.
 * Value For Money.
 * Awesome UI app.
+* Availability to upload any file including audio, video, link, image etc.
 * Easy to use.
-* Available SourceCode.
-* Proper way to generate the .jar file with dependencies.
+* Proper way to generate the .jar file with dependencies with maven.
+* Availability of the source code to the public.

 # Features Instructions